 Retention of title

-Be of the same kind.
+Of the same kind.

-Directly correspond to one another.
+Oppose to one another.

-Be due and payable.
+Due and payable.

 Risk areas for lenders